Kshemaka1/Jayden-s-475-Crew/README.md

 # Project Aims
 - Aim 1: Microbiome Data Processing: Use Qiime2 for initial microbiome data processing to set the stage for detailed analysis.
-- Aim 2: Diversity Analysis: Use R to carry out alpha/beta diversity analyses to examine the association between selected metabolic markers (Adjusted Body Iron Storage, Adjusted Ferritin Status, Adjusted Retinol Binding Protein Status, and C Reactive Protein Status) and microbial diversity within 12-month old anemic children
-- Aim 3: Infection Status Diversity Metrics: Investigate microbiome differences in anemic children by categorizing each sample as either infected or uninfected, informed by prior evidence suggesting minimal variation across infection stages.
-- Aim 4: Targeted Analysis: Focus on the relationship between metabolic markers and microbial abundance/diversity specifically in infected anemic children, expanding to differential abundance analysis afterwards.
+- Aim 2: Microbial Diversity and Inflammation Correlation: Employ R to perform alpha and beta diversity analyses, examining how adjusted ferritin levels, as a proxy for inflammation, correlate with microbial diversity in anemic infants, highlighting the potential interplay between systemic inflammation and microbiome composition.
+- Aim 3: Differential Abundance in Infection and Inflammation Contexts: Focus on the differential abundance of microbial taxa in anemic infants, distinguishing between those with high and low inflammation.
+Investigate how these differences may relate to infection status, using infection stages as sub-categories for a more nuanced analysis.
-- Aim 5: Metabolic Pathway Analysis: Use PICRUSt2 for functional analysis to determine metabolic pathways in anemic children with infection that are influenced by microbiome composition
+- Aim 4: Metabolic and Functional Pathway Analysis: Use PICRUSt2 to analyze metabolic pathways in the microbiomes of anemic, infected infants, particularly those with high inflammation.
+Explore how these pathways may be influenced by the microbiome, potentially impacting anemic conditions through systemic responses.
-- Aim 6: Development of Predictive Models: Use identified metabolic markers from anemic children, segmented by infection status, to create predictive models for microbial richness/abundance and potential inflammatory species presence.
+- Aim 5: Integrated Analysis of Microbial and Metabolic Data: Combine findings from microbial diversity and metabolic pathway analyses to identify potential connections between specific microbial taxa, inflammation levels, and metabolic functions.

 # Agenda
 ### April 10 2024 at 2:15 pm